Eazy-E: Musical influences and style

 Allmusic cites Eazy-E's influences as Ice-T, Redd Foxx, King Tee, Bootsy Collins, Run–D.M.C., Richard Pryor, Egyptian Lover, Schoolly D, Too $hort, Prince, the Sugarhill Gang, and George Clinton.
 In the documentary The Life and Timez of Eric Wright, Eazy-E mentions collaborating with many of his influences.

-When reviewing Str8 off tha Streetz of Muthaphukkin Compton, Stephen Thomas Erlewine noted "...
-Eazy-E sounds revitalized, but the music simply isn't imaginative.
-Instead of pushing forward and creating a distinctive style, it treads over familiar gangsta territory, complete with bottomless bass, whining synthesizers, and meaningless boasts."
 When reviewing Eazy-Duz-It, Jason Birchmeier of Allmusic said, "In terms of production, Dr. Dre and Yella meld together P-Funk, Def Jam-style hip-hop and the leftover electro sounds of mid-'80s Los Angeles, creating a dense, funky, and thoroughly unique style of their own."
-Birchmeier described Eazy-E's style as "dense, unique and funky", and said that it sounded "absolutely revolutionary in 1988".
+Birchmeier said that it sounded "absolutely revolutionary in 1988".

-Several members of N.W.A wrote lyrics for Eazy-Duz-It: Ice Cube, The D.O.C. and MC Ren.
-The EP 5150: Home 4 tha Sick features a song written by Naughty by Nature.
-The track "Merry Muthaphuckkin' Xmas" features Menajahtwa, Buckwheat, and Atban Klann as guest vocalists, and "Neighborhood Sniper" features Kokane as a guest vocalist.
-It's On (Dr. Dre) 187um Killa features several guest vocalists, including Gangsta Dresta, B.G.
-Knocc Out.
-Kokane, Cold 187um, Rhythum D, and Dirty Red.
-Str8 off tha Streetz of Muthaphukkin Compton featured several guest vocalists, including B.G.
-Knocc Out, Gangsta Dresta, Sylk-E. Fyne, Dirty Red, Menajahtwa, Roger Troutman, and ex-N.W.A members MC Ren and DJ Yella.